Intentional vs. Negligent Torts

 - You're sitting at a table arguing with your neighbor.
 Things escalate, and the neighbor throws a glass, hitting you on the shoulder.
 Your neighbor committed a tort—most likely the intentional tort of battery.

 - During an argument, your neighbor becomes so irate that he smashes a cup on the floor.
 The impact causes glass shards to fly up into the air.
 A shard lodges in your eye.
 This is also a tort, even though the act wasn't intentional.
 The act was negligent.

-How your claim proceeds and the damages that are available to you depend on the type of tort alleged in your claim.
+In a personal injury case, the tort claims process and the damages available vary.
+They will depend on the type of tort alleged in your claim.
 For a better understanding of the differences, let's compare intentional torts and negligence.